CleverPet/cleverbuild/README.md

 cleverbuild might build a .apk file;
 cleverdeploy might upload the .apk file to play store as "alpha";
 cleverdeploy might promote apk from alpha to beta or from beta to production

+= Tips

+.cleverbuild scripts should be "fail fast", e.g., use #!/bin/sh -e